Changes to canal and lake special charges

 This affects canal-front residents at Raby Bay and Aquatic Paradise, and lakeside properties at Sovereign Waters.

 In March 2017 Council announced it would refund unspent monies that had been collected for canal and lake maintenance and repairs since 2011-12 but to date had not been applied towards the relevant services and activities.

 Council also advised it would temporarily cease the canal and lake Special Charges for the last quarter of 2016-17 (April-June 2017) and, subject to future budget deliberations and Council resolution, there may be new Special Charges allocated to canal and lake-front property owners in the 2017-18 year.

 The new Special Charges have been included in the 2017-18 Budget brought down on 26 June 2017.

-The former Special Charges were ceased earlier in 2017 after Council proactively determined they did not adhere to strict legislative requirements, such as not properly stating the estimated costs of carrying out the works or timeframe.
+The former Special Charges were ceased earlier in 2017 after Council proactively determined the charges levied between 2011-12 and 2016-17 may have been deficient in adhering strictly to legislative requirements, such as not properly stating the estimated costs of carrying out the works or timeframe.

 The new Special Charges comprise annual charges of:

 - $723.60 for a standard lot at Sovereign Waters

 - $2354.28 for a standard lot at Raby Bay Canal Estate (including lots 1 to 12 on GTP 2073)